H&R Block reminds taxpayers document organization eases tax prep

 What’s in the box?
 It isn’t one size fits all

-Getting organized is a big part of having an easier DIY tax prep experience and that begins with knowing what paperwork is needed, which depends on the taxpayer and what’s going on in their life.
+Knowing what paperwork is needed depends on the taxpayer and what’s going on in their life.
 This means the specific financial documents in the mailbox –and the email inbox – will vary based on their personal financial situation and what happened in the past year.
 For example, having a baby, sending the “baby” to college, starting a business and buying a new home are considered some of the major life changes that can impact a tax situation and be reflected in what documents are needed when preparing a tax return.

 Some of these documents and reports will show up in envelopes that have “important tax document” printed on them so be sure to put them in a safe – memorable – place for easy access.
 Also, be on the lookout for these items:

-- Anything that reports income, including W-2s, 1099s, state tax refunds and unemployment compensation
+- Anything that reports income, including W-2s, 1099-MISC (for self-employed, freelancers and contractors), partnership income (Schedule K-1), unemployment compensation and state tax refunds (1099-G)

 - Documents showing contributions to a 529 education savings plan